By the end of this section, you will be able to:

 Step 1: The equation for any budget constraint is:

-where P and Q are the price and quantity of items purchased and Budget is the amount of income one has to spend.
+where P and Q are the price and quantity of items purchased (which we assume here to be two items) and Budget is the amount of income one has to spend.

 Step 2.
 Apply the budget constraint equation to the scenario.
 In Alphonso’s case, this works out to be: